 “You need a cohesive campaign.
 You need to look at what the publishers have done before.
 What is their strategy?
 What have they done in the past?”

-Digital distribution provides the a huge opportunity for independent developers but also a big challenge.
+Digital distribution provides a huge opportunity for independent developers, but an equally huge challenge.
 With so many channels available getting a game discovered is a growing problem.
-Publisher guidance and contacts remain important in increasing the chance of success.
+Publisher guidance, and contacts, remain important in increasing the chance of success.